 Coming back from a hike in 1941, Swiss engineer George de Mestral noticed burrs stuck stubbornly to his dog's fur.
 Upon close examination of these burrs with a microscope, he found numerous tiny hooks catching on loops -- a structure that inspired his invention of Velcro, the fastener now securing everything from toddlers' shoes to spacesuits \citep{Stephens2007Velcro}.
-Similar cross-domain transfers appear throughout the history of invention: Early aircraft were inspired by the structure of bird wings \citep{Lilienthal1889}, and neonatal incubators was inspired by the temperature-regulation techniques from poultry brooders \citep{budin1907nursling}.
+Similar cross-domain transfers appear throughout the history of invention: Early aircraft were inspired by the structure of bird wings \citep{Lilienthal1889}, and neonatal incubators were inspired by temperature-regulation techniques from poultry brooders \citep{budin1907nursling}.
 In each case, invention comes not from nothing but from mapping existing concepts across domains.

-Drawing inspiration from remote domains may appear more like a game of chance than a systematic method for inducing creativity, depending on the serendipitous combination of a specific hike with a specific dog at a specific place.
-In the general case, what makes a cross-domain mapping successful and can it be engineered as a reliable intervention for creativity?
-The answer may depend critically on who we want to be creative.
-Humans are notoriously prone to fixation: once a problem is framed in a familiar way, people tend to reuse known solutions within a single domain rather than scanning for distant alternatives across domains \parencite{basalla1988evolution, jansson1991design,german2005functional}.
-Even when people try to overcome fixation by actively considering alternative domains, they can still be constrained by knowledge fragmentation \parencite{simon1955behavioral}, characterized by the classic `unknown unknown' problem \citep{firestein2012ignorance}.
-Large language models (LLMs), by contrast, are trained on massive, cross-disciplinary corpora that might allow them to generate remote associations without the same cognitive bottlenecks.
-While a central theme of human creativity research is developing scalable methods that help innovators overcome both fixation and unknown unknowns, it remains an open question whether interventions designed for humans will prove effective for systems with fundamentally different capacity for storing, retrieving, and recombining knowledge.
+Drawing inspiration across domains may appear more like a game of chance than a systematic method for inducing creativity, given it depends on the serendipitous combination of a specific hike with a specific dog at a specific place.
+In the general case, what makes a cross-domain mapping successful, and can it be engineered as a reliable intervention to enhance creativity?
+Existing research suggests humans might benefit from cross-domain inspirations \citep{chan2011benefits,dahl2002influence,wilson2010effects}.
+The reason is that humans are notoriously prone to fixation: once a problem is framed in a familiar way, people tend to reuse known solutions within a single domain rather than scanning for distant alternatives across domains \citep{basalla1988evolution, jansson1991design,german2005functional}.
+Even when people try to overcome fixation by actively considering alternatives, they can still be constrained by knowledge fragmentation \citep{simon1955behavioral}, characterized by the classic `unknown unknown' problem \citep{firestein2012ignorance}.